polakowo/vectorbt/docs/docs/index.md

 Name: total_return, dtype: float64
 ```

-For the sake of convenience, vectorbt has created the column levels `fast_window` and `slow_window` for us
+For the sake of convenience, VectorBT has created the column levels `fast_window` and `slow_window` for us
 to easily distinguish which window size corresponds to which column.

-Notice how signal generation part remains the same for each example - most functions in vectorbt work on
+Notice how signal generation part remains the same for each example - most functions in VectorBT work on
 time series of any shape.
 This allows creation of analysis pipelines that are universal to input data.

 The representation of different features as columns offers endless possibilities for backtesting.